Seahawks mailbag: Looking ahead to the 2021 salary cap and back at the 2020 draft

 And it’s widely believed the Seahawks will try to extend safety Jamal Adams after the season — he will enter the final year of his contract in 2021 with a cap hit of $9.86 million.

-The Seahawks obviously appear to be waiting until after the season to deal with Carson and Griffin, the two young pending free agents you’d think they’d most want to keep around, though each also carries some questions about what their value may be on the open market.
+The Seahawks obviously appear to be waiting until after the season to deal with Carson and Griffin, the two young pending free agents you’d think they’d most want to keep around, though each also carries some questions about what their value might be on the open market.

 But as is always the case, there are ways to create cap space, and the easiest is always cutting veteran players with big cap hits.